 Today, Russia is proud of its royal heritage again.
 It is hoped imperial glory will rub off on its new ruler, head of state Vladimir Putin, and reignite national sentiment.

-WRITER & DIRECTOR: Sabine Klauser CAMERAMAN: Dieter Stürmer EDITOR: Marie Wilbers COSTUME DESIGN: Jutta Krämer COMMISSIONING EDITOR: Winfried Laasch EDITORIAL MANAGEMENT: Michael Renz
+WRITER & DIRECTOR: Sabine Klauser CAMERA: Dieter Stürmer EDITOR: Marie Wilbers COSTUME DESIGN: Jutta Krämer COMMISSIONING EDITOR: Winfried Laasch EDITORIAL MANAGEMENT: Michael Renz